Secretchronicles/main-website/content/en/news/2019-03-25-server-outage-aftermath.md

 ---
-title: Server outage aftermath
+title: Server Outage Aftermath
 date: 2019-03-25
 author: quintus
 translator:
 summary: Our server is back online.
 ---

-As it has been communicated via [our bugtracker][1] our server, alexandria, went down on March 12<sup>th</sup>, 2019.
-The most important thing first: the server is back online, and we have brought back online all services already.
+As it has been communicated via [our bugtracker][1], our server, alexandria, went down on March 12<sup>th</sup>, 2019.
+The most important thing first: the server is back online, and we have brought all services back online already.
 Users of the forum interface on lists.secretchronicles.org or the tsc-devel mailing list should pay close attention to the section [Current State](#current-state) below as action is required.